'"Sophisticated and thought-provoking

 stuck in the stair-joins.

-Minister for Education, involved shooting goals for
+recent years, as our previous Minister for Education, involved shooting goals for Year 3 basketball teams.

-Thanks to the threat of World War III and the 1987 AIDS campaigns, pessimism seeped into, and subtly tainted, the youthful dreams of Generation X. Few of us could go tenpin bowling without battling images of the Grim Reaper treating all and sundry like skittles, the theme for a commercial that brought renown to Siimon Reynolds, a 21-year-old Aussie advertising exec with a typo for a first-name.
-The initial hostility of his audiences, many of whom were parents of nightmare sufferers, did not impinge on Reynolds’ rising-star career.
-He went on to become the founder of a marketing and communications company now worth at least $500 million.
+Few of us could go tenpin bowling without battling images of the Grim Reaper treating all and sundry like skittles, the theme for a commercial that brought renown to Siimon Reynolds, a 21-year-old Aussie advertising exec with a typo for a first-name.

 The theatre programme threw up one memory after another, the ‘casual shots’ page especially.
 Sipping Vienna coffees at Gus’.
 Lazing on tartan rugs by the tulip beds at Floriade's spring festival the day after bump-out.
 Cavorting through autumn leaves when rehearsals first began.

-Ah, Canberra’s ruby-tinted autumn leaves!
-An event, six years prior to the time of the photo, faintly flitted back.
 Age fourteen.
 Trudging alongside a friend through crunchy liquidambar leaves near the cinema.
 Chattering excitedly about the movie we’d just seen: Back to the Future starring Dolly Magazine pin-up boy, Michael J. Fox, who, throughout 116 spellbinding minutes in his role of time-travelling Marty McFly, transported us into the post-war hopefulness of the 1950s.
-Fox then had us biting our nails when he returned to 1985 where a scary gang of gun-wielding Libyan nationalists were demanding the return of their nuclear fuel.

 The first of two sequels was released in North America on the 20th of November 1989, with an Australian release soon after.
 Partly set in the year 2015, Back to the Future Part II featured those fantastical skateboards that never touch the ground.
-Since anything might happen in twenty-six years’ time, we teenagers refused to dismiss the idea of hoverboards.
-We might even have portable shoe phones by then – like Agent 86 had in the 1960s sitcom Get Smart – kept in our pockets though, rather than beneath the sole of one foot, and quite possibly referred to as ‘Maxwell Smart’ phones.
-And since we were no longer under the threat of Russia or America pushing the Big Red Button, chances were we would still be alive to enjoy our devices while skating over the clouds.
-That was if we didn’t fall ill from HIV first.
+Since anything might happen in twenty-six years’ time, the idealistic among us refused to dismiss the idea of hoverboards.

 The HIV Virus, AIDS and other grim fears of Generation X were captured aptly in 1994 by the movie Reality Bites starring

-Winona Ryder, Ethan Hawke and a lesser-known Ben Stiller.
 Resonating with many Generation X-ers was one of Hawke’s lines.
 Ryder’s character says: ‘I just don’t understand why things just can’t go back to normal at the end of the half hour like on

 The Brady Bunch or something.’
-And Hawke’s character replies:

-‘Well, ’cause Mr Brady died of AIDS.
-Things don’t turn out like that.’
 Robert Reed, the actor who had played the lovable flare-wearing dad of a sitcom favoured by many Generation X-ers throughout the 1970s, had passed away two years earlier.

-A year after, the late Christopher Reeve (aka Superman) would sustain a cervical spine injury that would paralyse him from the neck down.
-Back to the Future’s Michael J. Fox had already been diagnosed with Parkinson’s disease.
 On the screen, these actors were invincible.
-In real life, their humanness and their mortality had become despairingly apparent and proved to the young and the star-struck that reality did bite at times, with none of us far from
+In real life, their humanness and their mortality had become despairingly apparent and proved to the young and the star-struck that reality did bite at times, with none of us far from its jaws.

 1 – We’re still alive – and enjoying it.